FrankMartinuz/2020_5BI_team1_Liboni/docs/Iteration_Plan.md

 ## 2. Use Cases

 **Server**

+The following use cases are involved in the first iteration:
+- UC1: Initialize the server - now it is on
+- UC2: Create the system for the gesture of clients - now the server support more connections

+The other iteration include:
+- UC3: Gesture of determinate packs

 **Client**

 _[Identify the use cases that define the functionality being implemented during this iteration.
 Some or all of the scenarios in the use case may be implemented.]_ The following use cases are involved in this iteration: